josundt/Durelia/README.md

 it a temporary necessary evil.
 If you still follow a conventional consistent view/viewmodel naming convention these attributes can be removed once migration to Aurelia is done.*

+##Sample Application
+The repository contains a sample application that covers the most common Durandal usage and how to do it with Durelia.
+The sample application is written using TypeScript.
+Please disregard the bad UI design and lack of creativity in feature set; the interesting part is the typescript code and the typical usage scenarios it demonstrates.

 ##Getting started